eslint/rfcs/designs/2019-config-simplification/README.md

 };
 ```

-The following keys are new to the `.eslint.js` format:
+The following keys are new to the `.eslint.config.js` format:

-* `files` - **Required.** Determines the global pattern that this configuration applies to and also is used as the default pattern to search for when ESLint is executed on the command line.
+* `files` - **Required.** Determines the glob file patterns that this configuration applies to.
 * `ignore` - Determines the files that should not be linted using ESLint.
 This can be used in place of the `.eslintignore` file.
 The files specified by this glob pattern are subtracted from the files specified in `files`.
 * `ruledefs` - Contains definitions for rules grouped by a specific name.
 This replaces the `plugins` key in `.eslintrc` files and the `--rulesdir` option.